aurorascharff/remix-jokes-demo/STEPS.md

 Lets move to the jokes.new.tsx route module.
 Default export has a form.
 Don't worry about this optimistic update yet let's just look at the form.
 Remix Form component will provide extra features ontop of default form component, such as client side nav avoiding full page reload.

 There is a method post on this, which will call the route for the route module with its action.
 The action validates using zod and returns errors if invalid inside a badrequest wrapper.
 Customizable.
 Then it redirects.
+Show console of network tab to show the post and get requests.
+GET data joke.new.
+POST data joke.new with localation.
+New GET for revalidation.

 We dont need api routes to talk to our server from the client.